 Punaluu Beach (Big Island)

 Punalu’u Beach was formed by the active volcanoes within the Hawaii Volcanoes National Park.
 The volcanic eruption and lava flow caused the sand to turn black.
-I always recommend stopping here on the way to Volcanoes National park.
+I always recommend stopping here on the way to Volcanoes National Park.
 Check out my Guide to Volcanoes National Park for everything you need to know about visiting.

 Its name means “spring water diver” in Hawaiian.
 This makes sense once you know the legend that ancient Hawaiians would dive into the ocean to collect the fresh water that flowed in.